The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Results in simulations

 \subsubsection{Time Evolution of Anisotropies in the Small-Box Simulation}

-Figure~\ref{adpd_heatmap_small_box} displays the evolution of the ADPD heatmap for the small-box simulation at different redshifts.
-The corresponding projected particle distributions at each redshift are shown in Fig.~\ref{point_small_box}.
-At the initial redshift $z = 9$, the ADPD exhibits sharp peaks at angular positions $\theta = 0^\circ, 90^\circ, 180^\circ, 270^\circ$ at small separations ($r < 2$~Mpc$/h$), inherited from the underlying lattice structure.
-At larger separations, these peaks broaden and exhibit secondary substructures, revealing more complex angular correlations introduced by the displacement field applied to the lattice.
+Fig.~\ref{adpd_heatmap_small_box} displays the evolution of the ADPD heatmap for the small-box simulation at different redshifts.
+The corresponding projected particle distributions at each redshift are shown in Fig.~\ref{point_small_box}. { At redshift $z = 9$, the heatmap of the ADPD still exhibits distinct patterns, notably sharp peaks at angular positions $\theta = 0^\circ, 90^\circ, 180^\circ, 270^\circ$ for small separations ($r < 2$~Mpc$/h$), reflecting the underlying lattice structure (see Fig.\ref{adpd_heatmap_small_box_IC}).
+At larger separations, these peaks become broader and display secondary substructures, indicating the emergence of more complex angular correlations induced by the displacement field applied to the initial lattice.
+These features remain visible in the ADPD heatmap at all subsequent redshifts, with their overall amplitude progressively increasing.

-Figure~\ref{point_distribution_zoom_small_box} shows a zoomed view of the 2D point distribution for the initial conditions of the small box at redshifts $z=9$ and $z=6.8$.
-In the earlier snapshot ($z=9$), the lattice structure is still clearly visible, whereas in the later snapshot ($z=6.8$), it has been almost entirely erased by gravitational evolution.
-This behavior is consistent with the trends observed in the corresponding ADPD heatmaps.
+Fig.~\ref{point_distribution_zoom_small_box} shows a zoomed view of the two-dimensional point distribution for the small-box simulation at redshifts $z = 9$ and $z = 5.1$.
+In the earlier snapshot ($z = 9$), the lattice structure---clearly visible in the ICs (see Fig.~\ref{adpd_heatmap_small_box_IC})---is still apparent, whereas in the later snapshot ($z = 5.1$) it has been partially erased by gravitational evolution.
+This evolution is consistent with the trends observed in the corresponding ADPD heatmaps. }

 As the simulation evolves to lower redshifts ($z < 9$), these initial anisotropies persist and gradually amplify.
 Even after nonlinear clustering becomes dominant at small scales ($r < 10$~Mpc$/h$), the ADPD retains the imprint of initial anisotropic features at larger scales.
-This behavior is consistent with the expectation that gravitational evolution amplifies coherent features present in the initial conditions.
+This behavior is consistent with the expectation that gravitational evolution amplifies coherent features present in the ICs.